santwan/DSA-in-C-/Module 11 Arrays/readme.md

   <summary><h2>1.
 Optimal Approach</h2></summary>

 **How am I thinking to solve this problem**
-> I will use two pointers ----- one at the start and one at the end of array
+> I will use two pointers ----- one at the start and one at the end of array.
-> I will swap two elements with each other in every pass and then move both pointers inward
+> I will swap two elements with each other in every pass and then move both pointers inward.

-> Continue this until they meet or cross
+> Continue this until they meet or cross.
 > this way , I reverse the array in-place, without using any extra space.

 - Initialize left = 0 and right = n - 1